Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ```
 ***
 ### Setting up iRedMail Mail Server on Ubuntu 18.04 with
-iRedMail is a shell script that automatically install and configure all necessary mail server components on your Linux server, eliminating manual installation and configuration.
+iRedMail is a shell script that automatically installs and configures all the necessary mail server components on your Linux server (Droplet), eliminating manual installation and configuration.
 With iRedMail, you can easily create as many mailboxes as you want in a web-based admin panel.
 Mailboxes can be stored in MariaDB/MySQL, PostreSQL database or OpenLDAP.
 The Open-source software used in iRedMail is:

 - Postfix SMTP server
 - Dovecot IMAP server